nus-cs2103-AY2223S2/tp/docs/UserGuide.md

 **:information_source: Notes about the command format:**<br>

-* `INDEX` must be a positive number starting from 1 and ending with corresponding number of Person in SOCket. e.g. `1,2,...`
+* `INDEX` must be a positive integer starting from 1 and ending with corresponding number of Person in SOCket. e.g. `1,2,...`

 * Words in `UPPER_CASE` are the parameters to be supplied by the user.<br>
   e.g. in `add n/NAME`, `NAME` is a parameter which can be used as `add n/John Doe`.